 Why are reviews so important?

 The online consumer reviews are the main factor in business reputation for quite some time now.
 The impact they have on brand image is outstanding.
 It is mostly owed to the popularity of online review websites – Yelp or TripAdvisor are great examples of that, and they are only the tip of the iceberg.
-Iceberg that has its not-that-small part composed of software reviewing websites so those that interest us.
+The iceberg that has its not-that-small part composed of software reviewing websites so those that interest us.

 97% of consumers use online services to check the product before buying it.
 As you have probably figured out, they read the reviews.
 Not only can they learn from them how does the product work, but what exactly its features are, how is the customer service, and what is the trustworthiness of the seller.